Yazino12/bookstore-v2/README.md

 # Bookstore

 > Bookstore is a simple web app which allows users to add, edit and remove books from their booklist.
-This app is built using React, Redux and Javascript libraries.
+This app is built using React, Redux and Javascript libraries

 <h2 align="center">
   Demo 📝